Trade Dynamics with Heterogeneous Fluctuations: Introduction

 The CNY exchange rate (it refers to bilateral exchange rate of the USD-CNY in this paper) serves as a crucial indicator of China's participation in the global economic cycle.
 It profoundly influences not only domestic trade output but also China's competitiveness in international export trade.
 Over the past two decades, China's export volume has shown an overall upward trend\footnote{Figure 1 illustrates the annual manufacturing industry export value changes from 2002 to 2021 for the entire nation (China) and its 31 provincial-level administrative units, measured in Billions of RMB.}.
 Although manufacturing industry export patterns vary across provinces, they generally adhere to the overarching theme of “short-term fluctuations and long-term growth” as illustrated in Figure 1.

+The impact of exchange rate fluctuations on macroeconomics is remarkable (\citealp{fukui2025macroeconomic}).
 Existing research has found that exchange rate appreciation generally helps strengthen market competition, promotes improvements in resource allocation efficiency, and ultimately enhances manufacturing firms' productivity and product quality (\citealp{fung2008large}; \citealp{jeanneney2011does}; \citealp{ekholm2012manufacturing}; \citealp{mouradian2013real}; \citealp{tomlin2014exchange}; \citealp{hu2021exchange}).
 In contrast, several theoretical and empirical studies have similarly found that during currency depreciation, firms can more readily secure cash flows and profits.
 This environment is more conducive to firms increasing their investment in $R\&D$ and skilled labor, thereby promoting industrial innovation activities and enhancing productivity and product quality (\citealp{verhoogen2008trade}; \citealp{alvarez2009skill}; \citealp{cimoli2013technological}; \citealp{missio2016real}; \citealp{blaum2017importing}; \citealp{alfaro2018real}).
+However, recent research challenges this scenario.
+Currency depreciation reduces the real cost of borrowing from abroad, meaning that while the current exchange rate depreciates, future expected interest rates rise.
+Capital inflows stimulate domestic demand, triggering an economic prosperity characterized by significant growth in domestic production, consumption, and investment.
+And this also leads to a decline in net exports (\citealp{fukui2025macroeconomic}).
 Beyond the linear trends of exchange rate discussed above, academic consensus holds that freely fluctuating exchange rates are crucial (\citealp{meese1983empirical}; \citealp{engel2005exchange}; \citealp{atkeson2008trade}).
 Fixed exchange rate regimes are one of the primary factors contributing to currency crises (\citealp{krugman1979model}; \citealp{obstfeld1996models}).
 Exchange rate formation mechanisms characterized by high institutional control and limited short-term flexibility imply a divergence between the market-determined exchange rate and its theoretical equilibrium level.
 This divergence creates opportunities for arbitrage, currency speculation, and capital flight, leading to distortions in resource allocation and posing threats to financial stability.
 Increasing the flexibility of exchange rate fluctuations and allowing exchange rates to adjust automatically under market mechanisms can better respond to external economic shocks while safeguarding the independence of domestic monetary policy and avoiding imported inflation or deflation.